- Amharic (አማርኛ): ቨርችዋል የህዝብ ችሎት

 SIGN-UP TO TESTIFY:

 Witnesses testifying via WebEx video and phone are strongly encouraged to sign up to testify no later than 24 hours prior to the public hearing.
-If you have not signed up 24 hours prior to the hearing, please call the OZ Hotline at (202) 727-5471 to sign-up to testify and to receive WebEx login or call-in instructions.
+If you have not signed up 24 hours prior to the hearing, you must call the OZ Hotline at (202) 727-5471 for the BZA and (202) 727-0789 for the ZC to sign-up to testify and to receive WebEx login or call-in instructions.

 The ZC and BZA request that all witnesses prepare their testimony in writing, submit the written testimony prior to giving statements, and limit oral presentations to summaries of the most important points.
 The ZC and BZA must base their decisions on the record before them, therefore, all written comments and/or testimony must be submitted to the record at least 24 hours prior to the start of the hearing.

 Requests to enter evidence at the time of an online virtual hearing, such as written testimony or additional supporting documents -- other than “live” video which may not be presented as part of the testimony -- may be allowed, pursuant to Subtitles Y and Z § 103.13; provided that:

 - The person making the request to enter an exhibit explains: